We believe that education must be directed toward the development of the whole person: body, mind, heart, and spirit.

 Creating a family culture that supports emotional growth creates caring, sympathetic leaders.
 Our alumni become young men who are quick to lend support in complicated situations, who have the emotional intelligence to read people and use what they learn to succeed.
 Spending their middle school years with a class of brothers positions the boys at GJA uniquely to hone their abilities to listen, think creatively and be empathetic, the hallmarks of the world’s best leaders.

 The Homeroom-Advisory System in the school is the lynchpin for our student guidance program.
 The system reflects our mission and is the basis for a guidance system committed to assisting our students’ fullest possible development as ethical, moral, and thoughtful individuals.
 The goal of the program is the removal of obstacles to children’s academic and social-emotional growth and the promotion of the freedom that will allow all students to develop to the very best of their abilities.

-Every Fifth Grade student has a Homeroom Teacher-Advisor; every Sixth, Seventh, and Eighth Grade student (the Upper School years) has an Advisor who is either a classroom teacher or an administrator.
+Every student has an Advisor who is either a classroom teacher or an administrator.
 In both instances, the Advisor is primarily a resource for curricular and social-emotional guidance: s/he oversees the advisee’s schedule, academic progress, and general well-being within the school community.
 The Advisor is also the central liaison between the home and the School and between the student and his/her teachers.